When you think of nootropics, what imagery and sensations come to mind?

 If you are trying to take a major exam or you have deadlines at work, then meditation will not be useful for you in the short term.
 At least, it will not be useful enough to make a real lasting difference in your mood levels for near term exams and mental challenges.

-There are ways to treat anxiety with nootropics that are more effective and work quicker.
+There are ways to treat a poor mood with nootropics that are more effective and work quicker.
 While we advocate using meditation as a stress reduction technique, you should consider these nootropics for a short term fix.

 Natural Stress and Mood Relief